 SNP MP Martin Docherty-Hughes said that the UK is in a constitutional crisis as a result of Brexit, highlighting that Scotland and West Dunbartonshire faced being dragged out of the EU against its democratic wishes.

-The local MP was speaking at the start of five day debate on the draft Brexit deal brought forward by the UK government, which will be voted on by MPs on Tuesday 11th December.
+The local MP was speaking at the start of five day debate on the draft Brexit deal brought forward by the UK government, which will be subject to a vote by MPs.

 The debate in the House of Commons took place as the UK government was forced to publish its Brexit legal advice after a vote by MPs found Ministers to be in contempt of parliament.